harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference.md

 <StoDinDRequirements />

 :::note
 For Orchestrated and Extraction scans, you might want to increase the resource limits for your Docker-in-Docker background step.
 This can speed up your scan times, especially for large scans.

-In the pipeline example below, the Docker-in-Docker step has resource limits of 2048Mi and 1000m.
+For more information, go to [Optimize STO pipelines](/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/optimize-sto-pipelines).
 :::